 Her solo album, SERENITY, a collection works of traditional Pipa masterpieces, has released in January 16, 2019.

-Ms. Zhang has taught in Stanford University as music instructor (2015–2017), and she has her own pipa studio in Silicon Valley where she teaches classical Chinese music to a diverse student population.
+Ms. Zhang has taught in Stanford University as music instructor and conductor (2015–2017), and she has her own pipa studio in Silicon Valley where she teaches classical Chinese music to a diverse student population.

-In recent years, Shenshen has been exploring a new musical conversation with her ongoing live improvisations and collaboration with one of the pioneering world music ensembles, Ancient Future, and world music artists group Common Sound.
-She also is award to Bay Area Pilot program and her composition will be released later year of 2022 under Innova recording label.
+In recent years, Shenshen has been exploring a new musical conversation with her ongoing live improvisations and collaboration with one of the pioneering world music ensembles, Ancient Future, and world music artists group Common Sounds Ensemble.
+She also is award to Bay Area Pilot program by American Composers Forum, and her original composition will be released in early spring in 2023 under Innova recording label.